Flyback transformer: Operation and usage

 The primary winding of the flyback transformer is driven by a switch from a DC supply (usually a transistor).
 When the switch is closed, the primary inductance causes the current to build up in a ramp.
-An integral diode connected in series with the secondary winding prevents the formation of a secondary current that would eventually oppose the primary current ramp.
+An integral diode connected in series with the secondary winding prevents the development of a secondary current that would eventually oppose the primary current ramp.

 When the switch is opened, the current in the primary falls to zero.
 The energy stored in the magnetic core is released to the secondary as the magnetic field in the core collapses.
-The voltage in the output winding rises very quickly (usually less than a microsecond) until the load conditions limit it.
+The voltage in the output winding rises very quickly (usually in less than a microsecond) until the load conditions limit it.
 Once the voltage reaches such a level as to allow a secondary current, the charge flow is like a descending ramp.

 The cycle can then be repeated.
 If the secondary current is allowed to drop completely to zero (no energy stored in the core), then it is said that the transformer works in discontinuous mode.
 When the secondary current is always non-zero (some energy is always stored in the core), then this is continuous mode.
 This terminology is used especially in power supply transformers.

 The low voltage output winding mirrors the sawtooth of the primary current and, e.g. for television purposes, has fewer turns than the primary, thus providing a higher current.
 This is a ramped and pulsed waveform that repeats at the horizontal (line) frequency of the display.
 The flyback (the vertical portion of the sawtooth wave) can be a potential problem for the flyback transformer if the energy has nowhere to go: the faster a magnetic field collapses, the greater the induced voltage, which, if not controlled, can flash over the transformer terminals.
 The high frequency used permits the use of a much smaller transformer.
 In television sets, this high frequency is about 15 kilohertz (15.625 kHz for PAL, 15.734 kHz for NTSC), and vibrations from the transformer core caused by magnetostriction can often be heard as a high-pitched whine.
 In CRT-based computer displays, the frequency can vary over a wide range, from about 30 kHz to 150 kHz.